Andrew J. McClurg

 About Professor McClurg

 Professor McClurg holds the Herbert Herff Chair in Excellence in Law.
-A nationally recognized scholar and teacher, McClurg has taught at six law schools and received numerous awards for both his teaching and research.
+A nationally recognized scholar and teacher, McClurg has taught at six law schools and received numerous awards for both teaching and research.
+Most recently, he received the 2017 Farris Bobango Award for Faculty Scholarship.

-McClurg has published seven books and dozens of scholarly articles, which have been cited in more than 500 law journals.
-His popular law school prep book, 1L of a Ride: A Well-Traveled Professor's Roadmap to Success in the First Year of Law School (West 2d ed.
-2013), is assigned as required or recommended reading at law schools throughout the country.
+McClurg has published eight books and dozens of scholarly articles, which have been cited in more than 1000 books, law journals, and judicial opinions.
+His law school prep book, 1L of a Ride: A Well-Traveled Professor's Roadmap to Success in the First Year of Law School (West 3d ed.
+2017), is assigned as required or recommended reading at law schools throughout the country.
 He is also the author of The "Companion Text" to Law School: Understanding and Surviving Life with a Law Student (West 2012), the only book that prepares the loved ones of law students for the law school experience.

-B.S., University of Florida; J.D. (journalism, with honors), University of Florida (Order of the Coif).
+B.S., University of Florida (journalism, with honors); J.D., University of Florida (with honors, Order of the Coif).

 Professor and Herbert Herff Chair of Excellence in Law (2006-present) and Associate Dean for Faculty Development (2008-2011), Cecil C. Humphreys School of Law, University of Memphis; Professor, Florida International University College of Law, 2002-2006; Nadine H. Baum Distinguished Professor of Law, University of Arkansas at Little Rock William H. Bowen School of Law (Baum Prof. 1998-2002; Prof. 1992-1998; Assoc.
 Prof. 1989-92; Asst.
 Prof. 1986-89); Visiting Professor, Wake Forest University School of Law, Spring 2000; Visiting Professor, Golden Gate University School of Law, 1991-92 academic year and Spring 1997; Visiting Professor, University of Colorado School of Law, Summer 1994; Associate, Bedell, Dittmar, DeVault & Pillans, Jacksonville, Florida, 1982-1986; Judicial Law Clerk, Honorable Charles R. Scott, United States District Judge, Middle District of Florida, 1980-82.

-Tort Law, Products Liability, Privacy Law, Firearms Policy.
+Tort Law, Privacy Law, Guns and the Law.

-Guns and the Law: Cases and Materials (Carolina Academic Press, forthcoming 2016) (with Brannon Denning).
+Guns and the Law: Cases, Problems and Explanation (Carolina Academic Press 2016) (with Brannon Denning).

 1L of a Ride: A Well-Traveled Professor's Roadmap to Success in the First Year of Law School (West 2009).